 The Great Divide Mountain Bike Route is the world’s longest off-road bicycle touring route.
 The GDMBR is 2,768 miles (4,455 kilometers) long.
 It begins in Banff, Canada and continues across the spine of the continent all the way to the Mexican border.

-Crossing the Continental Divide thirty times, the Great Divide Mountain Bike Route (GDMBR) is around 90% unpaved roads and trails.
-Riders face over 200,000 feet (60,960 meters) of elevation gain and loss as they traverse largely undeveloped areas of the Rocky Mountain West.
+Crossing the Continental Divide thirty times, the Great Divide Mountain Bike Route (GDMBR) surface is 90% unpaved roads and trails.
+Riders on the Great Divide Mountain Bike Route face over 200,000 feet (60,960 meters) of elevation gain and loss as they traverse largely undeveloped areas of the Rocky Mountain West.

 Complex logistical issues add another layer of challenge to the GDMBR.
 In some spots, reliable food and water sources are over 100 miles (160 km) apart.
 Riders also contend with unpredictable weather patterns and must be prepared for possible snowstorms, plus the inevitable rain, gusty winds, and temperature extremes.
 Add to that the threat of grizzly bear encounters and you’ve got a recipe for adventure (or disaster depending on your level of preparedness).

 Let’s do it!